hlindberg/misc-puppet-docs/evaluator4.md

 Assignment
 ----------
-There are two assignment operators in Puppet 4x:
+There are three assignment operators in Puppet 4x:

 * `=`
 * `+=`